- Home

 - 2011

 - Anti-government demonstrations take place in Tirana, Albania.
-Four people lose their lives from gunshots, allegedly fired from armed police protecting the Prime Minister's office.
+Four people died from gunshots, allegedly fired from armed police protecting the Prime Minister's office.

 - 2009